single bottom, Diamond & CBN Usage Principals

 The type of diamond tool being used also plays a role in coolant selection.
 Different diamond tools have varying cutting characteristics and thermal tolerances, which influence the type of coolant that should be used.

-• Cutting Tools: Diamond cutting tools benefit from coolants that provide both cooling and lubrication.
+• check icon Cutting Tools: Diamond cutting tools benefit from coolants that provide both cooling and lubrication.
 Water-based or semi-synthetic coolants are often suitable for general-purpose cutting, while oil-based coolants may be preferable for harder materials or when a superior finish is desired.

-• Grinding Tools: Diamond grinding tools generate substantial heat due to friction.
+• check icon Grinding Tools: Diamond grinding tools generate substantial heat due to friction.
 Synthetic or semi-synthetic coolants are often preferred for grinding applications, as they provide excellent cooling and prevent thermal damage to the tool and workpiece.

-• Drilling Tools: Diamond drilling tools benefit from coolants that can effectively remove debris and provide lubrication.
+• check icon Drilling Tools: Diamond drilling tools benefit from coolants that can effectively remove debris and provide lubrication.
 Water-based or semi-synthetic coolants are often suitable for drilling applications, as they offer effective cooling and debris removal.

 Desired Surface Finish